w-h-a/js_foundations/strict-identity-note.md

 >"The strict equality operator, also known as the identity operator, returns `true` when the operands have the same type _and_ value, `false` otherwise."

-Here 'same value' is ambiguous, but distinguishing between individuals and kinds helps clarify this definition.
-We can reduce 'same value' to 'same individual' and 'same kind', depending on the data type under discussion.
+Here "same value" is ambiguous, but distinguishing between individuals and kinds helps clarify this definition.
+We can reduce "same value" to "same individual" and "same kind", depending on the data type under discussion.

 Furthermore, in the chapter on arrays, we have the following passage: